Call SelectQuote

 Choose a Medicare Advantage plan that also includes prescription drug coverage

-In terms of monthly costs, most Medicare Prescription Drug plans charge a monthly premium.
+Most Medicare Prescription Drug plans charge a monthly premium.
 You’ll need to pay this in addition to the Medicare Part B premium.
 If you join a Medicare Advantage plan (Part C) that includes Medicare prescription drug coverage, the plan’s monthly premium may include an amount for drug coverage.
-Deductibles vary between Part D plans, and Medicare prescription drug plans may also have a copayment or coinsurance.
+Deductibles vary among Part D plans, and Medicare prescription drug plans may also have copayments or coinsurance.

 At least 50% of Medicare Part B coinsurance or copayment